avalon649/cheat-sheets/linux/create-a bootable-USB-from-ISO.md

 sudo umount /dev/sdb*
 ```

 Next, we need to format the unmounted drive.
-Let’s do this with the following command:
+Let's do this with the following command:

 ```bash
 sudo mkfs.vfat -I /dev/sdb